-Laparoscopic surgery often forces the surgeon into an unergonomic posture, usually for many hours during surgery.
+Laparoscopic surgery often forces the surgeon into an exhausting posture, usually for many hours during a surgery.
 One of the great contributions of robotic surgery is the ability to operate in an ergonomic position.
-Much effort has beet made during the development of dexter to provide that optimum ergonomic position.
-Having the option to switch between laparoscopy and robotic surgery also means, to provide the choice to operate the robot in a sitting or standing position.
+Much effort has beet made during the development of Dexter to provide that optimum ergonomic position.
+Having the option to switch between laparoscopy and robotic surgery also means to provide the choice to operate the robot in a sitting or standing position.

-The dexter concept is to provide the option to switch between laparoscopic and robotic surgery at any time during surgery.
-By concept, this defines dexter as an open platform, giving access to all laparoscopic technology and instrumentation during surgery.
+Dexter provides the option to switch between laparoscopic and robotic surgery at any time during surgery.
+By design, this defines Dexter as an open platform, giving access to all laparoscopic technology and instrumentation during surgery.
 Whether this is stapling, vessel sealing, or any other technology – being sterile at the patient gives the access to what is best for the patient at any point in time.
 This is not only true today, but also gives access to any future technology evolving in surgery – you don´t have to wait until your robotics provider integrates new technology but you can use it today.

-Safety of the dexter robot in the operation room is our first priority.
+Safety of Dexter in the operation room is our first priority.
 Wherever possible, our concept is based on mechanical thinking rather than software.
 This ensures maximum safety, as the mechanical limitation of degrees of freedom guarantees safety at any point in time.
-Lets use an example: the incision point of the trocar is a fix point during surgery.
+Let’s use an example: the incision point of the trocar is a fix point during surgery.
 We have established a mechanical concept to maintain this so called Pivot Point.

-The mechanical realization of the dexter robot is made so that the lengths of the arms and the joints are an exact replica on the surgeon console and the patient arms.
-To control the arms on the patient side, dexter just has to replicate the angles of the joints, and the position of the instrument tip is transferred from the console to the patient.
-This intuitive concept allows for a mechanical fixation of the Pivot point, by a mechanical constraint at the surgeon console.
+The mechanical realization of Dexter is made so that the lengths of the arms and the joints are an exact replica on the surgeon console and the patient arms.
+To control the arms on the patient side, Dexter just has to replicate the angles of the joints, and the position of the instrument tip is transferred from the console to the patient.
+This intuitive concept allows for a mechanical fixation of the pivot point, by a mechanical constraint at the surgeon console.